CoalTrain1618/MP_3_Xpenso/README.md

 [Back to top](#contents)

 --------------------------------------------------------------------------------------------
-### User Stories
+## User Stories
 Through the implementation of Agile methodology, I created the user stories with the website’s goals and objectives in mind.
 The result is a well-organised structure of user stories, divided between developer-focused and visitor-focused perspectives.
 A full list of these is provided below.

-#### Developer Stories
+### Developer Stories
-- [#9](https://github.com/CoalTrain1618/MP_3_Lets-Talk-Money/issues/9) As a Developer I want to implement an Agile work method so that I can develop a high quality we application that meets the needs of the user.
+- [#9](https://github.com/CoalTrain1618/MP_3_Lets-Talk-Money/issues/9) As a Developer I want to implement an Agile work method so that I can develop a high quality web application that meets the needs of the user.
 - [#10](https://github.com/CoalTrain1618/MP_3_Lets-Talk-Money/issues/10) As a Developer I want to design my database ERD to efficiently store and manage my web application content, ensuring optimal performance and flexibility.
 - [#11](https://github.com/CoalTrain1618/MP_3_Lets-Talk-Money/issues/11) As a developer I want to ensure the web app is visually engaging and follows a mobile first responsive design so that Users can navigate the website and access relevant information with ease.
-- [#12](https://github.com/CoalTrain1618/MP_3_Lets-Talk-Money/issues/12) As a developer I will create Wireframes so that I can Visually display my web application's design and structure.
+- [#12](https://github.com/CoalTrain1618/MP_3_Lets-Talk-Money/issues/12) As a developer I will create Wireframes so that I can visually display my web application's design and structure.
 - [#13](https://github.com/CoalTrain1618/MP_3_Lets-Talk-Money/issues/13) As a developer I will set up and configure the Django project so that I can create a secure working environment.
 - [#18](https://github.com/CoalTrain1618/MP_3_Lets-Talk-Money/issues/18) As a developer, I want to define the requirements and create the initial Budget and Income models so that the data structure is ready for further development.
 - [#19](https://github.com/CoalTrain1618/MP_3_Lets-Talk-Money/issues/19) As a developer, I want to migrate the new models to the database and register them with the Django admin so that they can be managed through the admin interface.